Pope Leo I: Teaching on Christ

-(Christology) and his role as mediator and savior (Soteriology), which is partially connected to the Council of Chalcedon in which Roman legates participated in Leo's name.
-Subsequently, through numerous letters addressed to bishops and members of the imperial family, Leo incessantly worked for the propagation and universal reception of the faith in Christ as defined by Chalcedon, also in the eastern part of the Roman empire.
-Leo defends the true divinity and the true humanity of the one Christ against heretical one-sidedness.
+(Christology) and his role as mediator and savior (Soteriology), which is partially connected to the Council of Chalcedon, in which Roman legates represented Leo.
+Subsequently, through numerous letters to bishops and members of the imperial family, Leo incessantly worked for the propagation and universal reception of the faith in Christ as defined by Chalcedon, also in the eastern part of the Roman empire.
+Leo defends both the true divinity and true humanity of Christ against heretical one-sidedness.
 He takes up this topic also in many of his sermons, and over the years, he further develops his own original concepts.
 A central idea around which Leo deepens and explains his theology is Christ's presence in the Church, more specifically in the teaching and preaching of the faith (Scripture, Tradition and their interpretation), in the liturgy (sacraments and celebrations), in the life of the individual believer and of the organized Church, especially in a council.

 To Leo the Great, Mariology is determined by Christology.
 If Christ were divine only, everything about him would be divine.
 Only his divinity would have been crucified, buried and resurrected.
 Mary would only be the mother of God, and Christians would have no hope for their own resurrection.
 The nucleus of Christianity would be destroyed.
 The most unusual beginning of a truly human life through her was to give birth to Jesus, the Lord and Son of King David.

+Oriental Orthodox view

+Leo's Christological formula however was not entirely well received.
+Following the death of Dioscorus, the See of Alexandria split into two rival patriarchates; opposing and supporting Chalcedon respectively.
+The former of which, led by Timothy II of Alexandria would condemn both the heresy of Eutyches as well as the Council of Chalcedon and the Tome of Leo at the Third Council of Ephesus.
+The communion that accepted Ephesus III is known today as the Oriental Orthodox Church.

+Ephesus III accused Leo's formula of two natures after the union as being fundamentally no different to the view of Nestorius, contradicting Cyril of Alexandria's formula of "mia physis tou Theo logou sesarkōmenē", or "one (mia) nature of the Word of God incarnate" (μία φύσις τοῦ θεοῦ λόγου σεσαρκωμένη).

+Several Oriental Orthodox Church historians, such as Pakhoum A. El-Moharraky and Waheeb Atalla Girgis have viewed the council as a dispute with the Church of Rome over precedence among the various patriarchal sees.
+Coptic sources, both in Coptic and in Arabic, suggest that questions of political and ecclesiastical authority exaggerated differences between the two professions of faith.
+The Coptic Orthodox Christians are Miaphysites, which means they believe that Jesus Christ is both 100% human and 100% divine but in one person without mingling, confusion or alteration.
+In every liturgy till this day, the Copts recite “Christ's divinity parted not from His humanity, not for a single moment nor a twinkling of an eye".